IBM/dbb/Pipeline/CreateUCDComponentVersion/README.md

 1. **Initialization**
    1. Read command line parameters.
    1. Read any application and global properties files that are passed as a comma-separated list via `--packagingPropFiles`.
-       (This parameter is optional for UCD package format v1, but required when using UCD package format v2 - see `--ucdV2PackageFormat`.)

 1. **Process the DBB build report(s)**
    1. Either read DBB's `BuildReport.json` from the pipeline work directory, or loop through the list of provided DBB build reports (using the `--buildReportOrder` or `--buildReportOrderFile` option).